 If you want to check how your board measures up, there’s an excellent self-assessment (diagnostic) tool for your board from Charity Governance Code you can use.

-The Young Trustees Movement are on a mission to double the number of trustees aged 30 and under.
+The Young Trustees Movement is on a mission to double the number of trustees aged 30 and under.

 26-year-old former Canterbury Christchurch University student, Bronwen Edwards, is looking to be a trustee and was featured in their blog where she says what she thinks about the process.
 It’s well worth a read.